The Sports Coaching and Development degree will prepare you to work in a multitude of coaching, teaching and development roles.

 Apply directly to the University if you live outside the UK/EU.

-Graduates with a BSc (Hons) Sports Coaching and Development degree can go on to work as sports development officers, Workforce and coach education coordinators, school sport coordinators, 5x60 officers, National Governing Body community officers, PE teachers (primary and secondary), leisure centre development officers, community coaches and self-employed business managers.
+Graduates with a BSc (Hons) Sports Coaching and Development degree can go on to work as a sport coach, coach education coordinator, school sport coordinator, 5x60 officer, National Governing Body community officer, leisure centre development officer, community coach and self-employed business manager.